Galarzaa90/NabBot/README.md

 # Rewrite branch
 This branch uses the `rewrite` branch of [discord.py](https://github.com/Rapptz/discord.py/tree/rewrite), which is still under development and include breaking changes, so this branch is not recommended for general use.
+**Use this at own risk.
+It's recommended to read commit changes before pulling.**

 ---
 *NOTE: This is not a cavebot, this bot does not interact with the client in any way, NabBot is a messaging bot.
 We're not interested in developing cavebots, do not contact us for such reasons.*
 # NabBot [![Build Status](https://travis-ci.org/Galarzaa90/NabBot.svg?branch=rewrite)](https://travis-ci.org/Galarzaa90/NabBot)
 Nab Bot is a discord bot that uses [Rapptz's discord.py](https://github.com/Rapptz/discord.py).
 It features commands related to the MMORPG [Tibia](http://www.tibia.com/news/?subtopic=latestnews).